elenavolodina/SwedishFromScratch/Lessons.md

 * Quizlet - an app to work with vocabulary and its translation into Russian.
 The app allows to do exercises with the lesson vocabulary - feel free to experiment!
 * Clilstore - a platform to work with texts.
 The platform allows to click words in the text, which opens a window for dictionaries.
 You will need to set a language for translation and a dictionary from a list of choices.
 At the beginning, I would recommend LEXIN (Russian version).
-* GitHub - here I add grammar explanations and store links to the lessons.
+* GitHub - here I add grammar explanations and store links to the lessons
+* [Lätt svenska med Oscar](https://podcasts.apple.com/us/podcast/swedish-podcast-for-beginners-l%C3%A4tt-svenska-med-oskar/id1579313463) - for listening exercises in easy Swedish

 The author of the course is [Elena Volodina](https://spraakbanken.gu.se/en/about/staff/elena); the initiative to start this course is an act of good will, a token of support to Ukrainian refugees coming to Sweden as a consequence of the war with Russia.
 This is a work-in-progress.
 I am adding new lessons and explanations when there is a need and time.